-Some pregnant women will develop lymphedema lasting the entire term of their pregnancy, but which disappears when the baby is born.
+Some pregnant women will develop lymphedema lasting the entire term of their pregnancy, which disappears when the baby is born.
 However, others can continue to have a problem with edema even after delivery.
 The patient should wear compression pantyhose and elevate their limbs as often as possible.
-Using a pump during pregnancy presents no adverse effects.
+Using a pump during pregnancy has been proven effective.
 The pressures for the pump are set according to the protocols used for primary lymphedema.

-Can a patient still receive a pump if they have CHF (congestive heart failure)?
+Can a patient still receive a pump if they have CHF?

-Active CHF is a contraindication for a compression pump.
+Active Congestive Heart Failure (CHF) is a contraindication for a compression pump.
 However, some doctors will prescribe compression therapy for a patient with a history of CHF when the disease is not in an active state.
 The physician should be asked whether the patient’s CHF is well controlled.
 If the condition is well controlled, compression therapy is beneficial.
 Remember to have the patient in a sitting position while using the compression therapy pump.
-Teach the patient to monitor him- or herself for any problems, including shortness of breath or chest pain.
+Teach the patient to monitor themself for any problems, including shortness of breath or chest pain.
 Should they experience any of these symptoms they should immediately stop their therapy and contact their physician.

 A patient with an active DVT is not an appropriate candidate for a compression pump.
 However, if the patient has had a DVT and it is resolved, they are a candidate for a compression pump.
 DVTs are often prevented with the use of compression therapy.
 It is always a good idea to make the physician aware that an active DVT is a contraindication.
 Request a copy of the last Doppler (within six months) for your records.